Terraform Policy Authoring

 to provide a warning about a Terraform resource change.

-Each of the partial sets contain either a single string indicating the message to return to the user or an object which includes the message
+Each of the partial sets contain a decision object which at minimum includes the message

 field.
-Styra-built policy library rules also return an additional metadata
+Styra-built Terraform Policy Library rules also return an additional metadata

 to the returned decision object if not explicitly defined.